chinmayisrikanth/chinmayisrikanth.github.io/_pages/about.md

   - /about.html
 ---

 I'm a visiting Ph.D.
 Fellow at UNU-WIDER and a doctoral student in Economics at the Indian Institute of Management, Kozhikode.
-My work focuses on identity economics, social mobility, intersectionality, and gender.
-I work extensively on the effect of the caste system and patriarchy on economic outcomes in India.
+Broadly, my area of research is Development Economics.
+My work focuses on identity, intersectionality and social mobility.
+I work extensively on the effect of caste, gender and religion on economic outcomes in the Indian subcontinent.